-Despite the challenging inflationary environment, we, our suppliers and consumers faced throughout fiscal year 2022, we exceeded our financial plan as net sales grew 16.2% to \$1,168.7 million as compared to fiscal year 2021.
-In addition, Simply Good Foods' U.S. retail takeaway in measured and unmeasured channels increased 15.5% for fiscal year 2022 as compared to fiscal year 2021.
+Despite the challenging inflationary environment, we, our suppliers and consumers faced throughout fiscal year 2023, our net sales grew to \$1,242.7 million, up 6.3%, as compared to fiscal year 2022.
+In addition, Simply Good Foods' U.S. retail takeaway in measured and unmeasured channels increased about 13% in fiscal year 2023.